autokitteh/autokitteh/runtimes/pythonrt/README.md

 ### Integration Testing

-If you run `ak` with a database, then run `./testdata/create-workflow.sh` once.
+If you run `ak` with a database, then run `make create-workflow` once.
 Otherwise run it every time.
 This will create a deployment for `testdata/simple/`

-Then run `make run-workflow`
+Then run `make run-workflow`.

 ### `ak` with database